appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/digitalocean.md

 Before you begin, ensure you have the following:

 * A [DigitalOcean](https://www.digitalocean.com/) account with access to create Droplets.
-* SSH access or a secure password for the Droplet.

 ## Install Appsmith